metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 ### URL the IdP should redirect back to

+The redirect URL is the web address that people will be sent to after signing in with your IdP.

-This is the URL that your IdP should redirect users back to after they authenticate, and it needs to be the URL where Metabase is hosted, with `/auth/sso` at the end.
-Here are some examples of the field name in common IdPs:
+The redirect URL for your Metabase should be your Metabase [Site URL](../administration-guide/08-configuration-settings.html#site-url), with `/auth/sso` at the end.

+For example, if your Metabase Site URL is `https://metabase.yourcompany.com`, you'll use `https://metabase.yourcompany.com/auth/sso` as the redirect URL in your IdP's SAML form.

+Different IdPs use different names for the redirect URL.
+Here are some common examples:

 | Provider                       | Name                     |
 | ------------------------------ | ------------------------ |